Antonio Mennini: Early life and ordination

+Aldo Moro case

 Mennini is known in Italy as the priest who heard the final confession of the country’s murdered Prime Minister, Aldo Moro, in the 1970s.
 Moro had been kidnapped and was being held captive in a secret location by the Red Brigades, a leftist Italian militant group.
 Archbishop Mennini, then an assistant priest, is believed to have delivered a letter to the terrorists from Pope Paul VI and a letter to Mr Moro from his wife.
 Shortly after his secret mission, the Prime Minister was killed and his body dumped in central Rome.
 The Vatican shielded the priest from ever having to testify in subsequent state hearings concerning Moro’s abduction and murder, until Pope Francis authorized him to do so in 2015.

 Diplomatic career

-After obtaining the degree Doctor of Theology Mennini entered the diplomatic service of the Holy See in 1981, serving as an attache in the Pontifical Representations in Uganda and Turkey, and then in the Council for the Public Affairs of the Church.
+After completing his theology doctorate, and brief service in a Rome parish, Mennini entered the diplomatic service of the Holy See in 1981, serving first as an attache in the Pontifical Representations in Uganda and Turkey, before returning to occupy a post at base on the staff of the Roman Curia's Council for the Public Affairs of the Church.

 Nuncio to Bulgaria

-On 8 July 2000, Mennini was appointed Titular Archbishop of Ferentium by Pope John Paul II.
-Mennini received his episcopal consecration on 12 September from Cardinal Angelo Sodano, with Cardinals Camillo Ruini and Jean-Louis Tauran serving as co-consecrators.
+On 8 July 2000, Mennini was appointed Titular Archbishop of Ferentium by Pope John Paul II and Nuncio to Bulgaria.
+Mennini received episcopal consecration on 12 September from Cardinal Angelo Sodano, assisted by Cardinals Camillo Ruini and Jean-Louis Tauran as co-consecrators.

-Upon Mennini's arrival in Bulgaria, he began preparing Pope John Paul II’s 2002 pastoral visit to the Eastern European country amid great controversy.
+Upon arrival in Bulgaria, Mennini began preparing Pope John Paul II’s 2002 pastoral visit to Bulgaria amid great controversy.
 However, the visit was hailed as a success, largely because the new nuncio established excellent working relations with Orthodox leaders who had originally opposed it.

 Nuncio to Russia and Uzbekistan

-On 6 November 2002, Mennini was named Nuncio to Russia and from 26 July 2008 was also Nuncio to Uzbekistan.
-He is credited with notably improving the Holy See’s relations with the former Soviet countries in the Federation and with the Russian Orthodox Church.
+On 6 November 2002, Mennini was appointed Nuncio to Russia and from 26 July 2008 was also Nuncio to Uzbekistan.
+He is credited with notably improving the Holy See’s relations with the former Soviet republics and with the Russian Orthodox Church.